Bitis parviocula: Geographic range

 Known from only five localities in Ethiopia, it is found on both sides of the Rift Valley, both in the Bale Mountains to the east and between Bonga and Jimma to the west.
 It has been collected at altitudes of 1700–2800 m.

 The type locality is given as "Doki River bridge (8°20′N 35°56′E), bei Yambo (=Yembo), an der Straße von Metu nach Bedelle, Provinz Illubabor, SW-Äthiopien" [Ethiopia].

 Habitat

 Of the three specimens known in 1995, two were found in forested areas west of the Rift Valley and one was found in grassland to the east.
 Of the two western specimens, one was caught in a forest clearing in an old coffee plantation, while the other was found in a forest town, hiding in grass of the grounds of a brewery.
 The eastern specimen was found in high grassland near a rocky stream.

 Behavior

 Mostly unknown, its behavior is assumed to be terrestrial and nocturnal.
 In 1995, the only living specimen known was less irritable than the typical puff adder (B. arietans) and was not inclined to strike.
 However, it hissed when teased and struggled "furiously" when restrained, suggesting its temperament may be similar to that of the Gaboon viper (B. gabonica).
+There has been reproduction of these snakes in captivity.